 The official start of the Columbia River Fall Salmon season takes place in Astoria, at the well-known Buoy 10 Salmon fishery.
-Opening day this year is August 14th, and we’ll be chasing Chinook and Coho Salmon through August 24th.
+Opening day this year is August 1st, and we’ll be chasing hatchery Chinook and Coho Salmon through August 24th.
 On the 25th, Chinook retention opens up to add native fish as well through September 7th.
-After that, it becomes a Coho Salmon show (with a 3 fish limit!) for the remainder of the Buoy 10 season, which often runs through September.
+After that, it becomes a Coho Salmon show (with a 3 fish limit!) for the remainder of the Buoy 10 season, which will run through September and into October.
 Combine our favorite fishery with what is usually the best weather of the year, and Astoria is the place to be for fishing, dining, and sightseeing during the Buoy 10 salmon season.

-The Columbia River in the Portland area will be open for Chinook and Coho Salmon retention from August 1st through September 13th.
+The Columbia River in the Portland area will be open for Chinook and Hatchery Coho Salmon retention from August 1st through September 13th.
 After a brief closure, it opens again October 1st through December 31st.
-With all of the prime fishing action taking place at Buoy 10 in Astoria we probably won’t be fishing this area until after August 27th.
+With all of the prime fishing action taking place at Buoy 10 in Astoria we probably won’t be fishing this area until after September 7th.
 If you’re looking for a weekend fishing trip, this might be the perfect option.

-The Columbia River opens back up again for Chinook and Coho Salmon fishing again on September 23rd.
-The river will be open from its mouth in Astoria up to the Oregon/Washington border through December 31st, although we usually wind up our fall salmon fishing by October 31st.
+The Columbia River above Bonneville Dam opens for Chinook and Coho Salmon fishing on August 1st.
+The river above the dam will be open for Chinook and hatchery Coho salmon retention up to the Oregon/Washington border through December 31st, although we usually wind up our fall salmon fishing by October 31st.
 We follow the fish as they move, and this latter part of the fall salmon season typically finds us hover fishing in the stretches of river between the dams, often near the mouth of the Klickitat or Deschutes River.
 If you’re new to hover fishing, it’s pretty incredible.
 Imagine bobber fishing except the boat is the bobber.
 That’s one big bobber!
 It takes a skilled fishing guide to keep the boat right where it needs to be.
 This area of the gorge isn’t just known for its fishing, there are some beautiful sights to see, including Multnomah Falls and all of the changing fall colors.

-The Columbia River is open for Summer Salmon, in addition to ongoing Steelhead, retention from June 16th through June 22nd.
+The Columbia River will be open for Summer Salmon, in addition to ongoing Steelhead, retention from June 16th through June 22nd.
 This year we’re allowed to retain Chinook salmon as well as hatchery Steelhead.
 While salmon retention is only allowed during a short window, we can fish through July 31st for summer steelhead.
 Summer salmon/steelhead combo trips can provide an action-packed day on the water.
-In addition to steelhead, there is also the opportunity to retain sockeye salmon that we sometimes catch on the same gear.
-If you want to change things up a bit, we can add some catch and release sturgeon fishing to the day.
+If you want to change things up even more, we can add some catch and release sturgeon fishing to the day.
 The sturgeon are navigating their way toward the Columbia River Estuary in Astoria during June and July, which can make for some epic battles.
 No matter what you want to fish for, the Columbia River is the place to be for summer salmon and steelhead.